sevenecks/lambda-moo-programming/code/CodeScanner.md

 9. verb length > MAX_LENGTH (a variable you can change to suit your needs)

 ## Installation
-Create an object, we're using #79 as the parent, but it really doesn't rely on the parent anything but itself, so use your own discresion.
+Create an object.
+This example uses `#79` as the parent, but the package does not rely on parent behavior, so choose an appropriate parent for your database.

 ```
 @create #78 named Code Scanner